shantanumokhale/Cardiovascular_Risk_PredictioN/README.md

 - **Age**
 - **Pulse Pressure**

-### **Future Work:**
-- Explore other machine learning models and techniques to enhance performance.
-- Collaborate with medical experts to engineer additional features, which could further improve model accuracy.

 This comprehensive approach to CHD risk prediction demonstrates the potential for machine learning to significantly impact early disease detection and preventive healthcare.

 ---